 All our dreams can come true if we have the courage to pursue them!

-– Try not to go on the weekend, because it will be incredibly full and crowded!
-(Besides that, the tickets are also more expensive.
-So, in the end, you are paying more for doing less because of all the huge queues.
+Try not to go at the weekend, because it will be packed and crowded.
+Furthermore, the tickets are also more expensive.

-– The best season to go is at the beginning of summer because it’s warm but not too hot or during Christmas season.
-Then the parks are completely magical!
+The best season to go is at the beginning of summer because it’s warm but not too hot, or during Christmas.
+Then the parks are entirely magical!

-– Bring a portable charger because YOU WILL NEED IT!
-For photos, for checking the Disneyland app or simply just for sharing this adorable, cute place on social media.
-Spread the love!
+Bring a portable charger for taking photos, check the Disneyland app, or share this lovely place on social media.

-– If you have the possibility, then stay in one of the Disney hotels and spend there two days.
-Trust me, the park is so huge, and you won’t see it all in a day even though if you rush through everything
+If possible, stay in one of the Disney hotels and spend two days there.
+The park is so huge, and you won’t see it all in a day even though if you rush through everything

-– Be already there when Disneyland opens (opening hours depend on the day and are available on the website)
+Be already there when Disneyland opens (opening hours depend on the day and are available on the website)

-– Go first to the Disneyland Park and head straight to the castle.
+Go first to Disneyland Park and head straight to the castle.
 Try to take photos in the morning while it is still less crowdy.
-After that leave the park again and go first to Walt Disney Studios Park since this park always closes earlier and have a few rides with the craziest time of queuing.
+After that, leave the park again and go first to Walt Disney Studios Park since this park closes earlier and have a few rides with the craziest time of queuing.

-– When you’re done with the Walt Disney Studios, then head back to Disneyland Park.
+When you’re done with the Walt Disney Studios, head back to Disneyland Park.
 The most appropriate time is before 2 pm because the parade show is around 2 pm.

 Auberge de Cendrillon (Disneyland Park)

-I have actually never made it to this French cuisine restaurant even though I always wanted to.
-Auberge de Cendrillon is a Cinderella themed restaurant with a grand banquet hall.
-The interior is with high stone arches, spectacularly stained glass windows which offer the perfect royal setting.
-It has just open during lunch time, and you will have a banquet with a three-course menu like a princess.
-With royalty visits as well of course.
+I have never reached this French cuisine restaurant, even though I always wanted to.
+Auberge de Cendrillon is a Cinderella-themed restaurant with a grand banquet hall.
+The interior has high stone arches and spectacularly stained glass windows, offering the perfect royal setting.
+It is open during lunchtime, and you will have a banquet with a three-course menu like a princess.
+With royalty visits as well, of course.
 The only problem with being Cinderella’s guest?
 It is always already booked out a few months ago!!!
-So if you want to have lunch there, you should have to book your Disneyland trip at least three up to six months ago.
+So if you want to have lunch there, you should have booked your Disneyland trip at least three to six months ago.

 Bistro Chez Rémy (Walt Disney Studios Park)